calroc/joypy/docs/Document.md

 It would be remiss not to mention **Cython** in this connection.
 Many Joy functions can be transparently compiled down to machine code.

 Beyond the above, it should be possible to make use of much of the existing body of knowledge for compiling *functional programming* languages to machine code for making an actual Joy compiler.
 Joy omits many "features" that are common to most other languages, lambda abstraction and `let` statements for example.
 I have not had the time to investigate compilation of Joy in any depth so far, but I have high hopes.
+It should be possible (and most of the details will have been already worked out in other languages) to go from e.g. the definition form of `pm` to the Python form automatically.

 ## Partial Evaluation